 DISR assesses the applications against the eligibility criteria and notifies you if you are not eligible.
+Eligible applications are batched in accordance with section 7.2 of these Guidelines.

 The Independent Expert Panel assesses eligible applications

 Applications are batched (as outlined in Section 7.2) and reviewed by an Independent Expert Panel (the Panel).
 The Panel assesses eligible applications against the assessment criteria outlined in these guidelines, including an overall consideration of value for money.
 The Panel provides a list of meritorious applications to DITRDCA.